brandonmaddox/brandonmaddox/README.md

 - 🔭 I’m currently sharpening my programming skills through consistent daily practice on HackerRank.
 Check out my progress on my HackerRank profile. https://www.hackerrank.com/bmaddox10913

-- 🌱 At school, I’m currently learning about data warehousing (all that data you have, it has to be stored somewhere), sales/marketing analytics git, github, and version control.
+- 🌱 At school, I’m currently learning about data warehousing (all that data you have, it has to be stored somewhere), sales/marketing analytics (how stasfaction impacts whether a customer will purchase and how much) as well as modern regression methods.

+- 🏠 At home, I'm programming, working on personal data projects, learning about git, github, and version control.

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects, particpate in machine learnng competitions, and broaden the my network within the data community.
-- 🤔 I’m looking for help with ...

-- 💬 Ask me about my diabetes, my personal data projects, my son, anything really...
+- 💬 Ask me about my diabetes, my personal data projects, my son, fitness journey, anything really...
 Just say hi!

-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+#!/bin/python3

+server = 'gmail.com'
+last, first = 'maddox', 'b'
+num = 10000 + 913
+print(first + last + str(num) + '@' + '{}'.format(server))